 If Sales does outreach with no response, they may also kick it back to Marketing.
 Often, this is just a matter of timing for the lead, so Marketing will continue to engage the lead as an MQL until they take another action that advances them.

-This sounds like a lot of back and forth, and can be.
+This sounds like a lot of back and forth, and it can be.
 But lead management automation makes this seamless.

 5. Opportunities